lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 1 Engineering & Transportation        5320           28      0.00526
 ```

-Our optimal chance of writing a best seller based on the data in this dataset falls into the Children's E-Books category, being 93/4581 or a 2.03% chance of success when compared to the performance of similar books.
+Our optimal chance of writing a best seller in the top 10 genres based on the data in this dataset falls into the Children's E-Books category, being 93/4581 or a 2.03% chance of success when compared to the performance of similar books.

-Our worst bet of writing a best seller comes in as an Engineering & Transportation genre book, being about 28/5320 or around 0.53%.
+Our worst bet of writing a top 10 genre best seller comes in as an Engineering & Transportation genre book, being about 28/5320 or around 0.53%.
 Yikes. *(Maybe Engineers already have enough reading to do.)*

+*(These numbers go down even more in other genres outside the top 10 genres represented in the dataset.
+However, there is less engagement overall with those categories.)*

 ## Interpreting These Results
 Quantitatively, this shows that based on the given data, you have **higher chances of writing a best selling e-book in certain categories when publishing via Kindle Unlimited rather than without it.** This differs across genres, and odds of writing a best seller across all genres remain mostly slim.